bajumar/Azure-Monitor-Logs/Query Library/README.md

 # Welcome to My Query Library!

-The library is organized by folder, where the folder name indicates the service or solution that the contained queries target.
+The library is organized by folder, where the folder name indicates the service or solution which the contained queries target.

 ## Query Documents